jmcguire/learning/design_patterns/iterator/README.md

 ## Problem

-We have two different collections, on based on arrays and one based on linked lists.
+We have two different collections, one based on arrays and one based on linked lists.
 We need to work with both of them at the same time.

 (Note: This is a bad example of this type of problem for Python, because Python doesn't have arrays.
-The general concepts-learned are sound, but we could really use a different example.)
+The general concepts-learned are sound, but we could really use a better example.)

 ## Solution 1